 Question: It’s a one-sided love story of mine.
-He proposed to me long back… and then, he broke up with me in four days because of his first love.
-He cannot forget her still but now we have become even more closer.
+He proposed to me long back…, and then, he broke up with me in four days because of his first love.
+He cannot forget her still, but now we have become even closer.
 Physically too.
 But he doesn’t want to be in a relationship.
 He is confused.
 What should I do?

-I would be of the opinion that it takes time, space and introspection to solve any kind of confusion one is going through in life.
-Constantly being in “touch,” with each other is going to only colour the matter further.
+I would think that it takes time, space and introspection to solve any kind of confusion one are going through in life.
+Continually being in “touch,” with each other is going only to colour the matter further.

-If I were you, I would give him a reasonable amount of time and space to think about things he wants and set priorities in life.
-Living a double life is not the most functional thing one can do as far as emotional health is concerned, especially in the matters of romance and sex.
+If I were you, I would give him a reasonable amount of time and space to think about the things he wants and set priorities in life.
+Living a double life is not the most useful thing one can do as far as emotional health is concerned, especially in matters of romance and sex.

-Romance and sex, just like any other intense mental states, make you believe in the certainty of things based on the complex and strong feelings they both come with.
-For example, we think, if someone is extremely good in bed, they have to be good for us as lovers outside the bed too.
+Romance and sex, just like any other intense mental states, make you believe in the certainty of things based on the complicated and strong feelings they both come with.
+For example, we think, if someone is perfect in bed, they have to be good for us as lovers outside the bed too.
 Or sometimes we judge a perfectly good lover with their abilities to perform in bed with us.
-Experience and I am sure; some statistics would disagree with us on this.
+Experience and I are sure; some statistics would disagree with us on this.

-Feelings alone are no guide to reality, neither in the world outside nor inside of us.
-One has to employ the rational faculties as well to know what’s good for oneself and what’s not.
-For the exercise of rationality in tricky matters of the heart one may need a lot of space and time to evaluate and make a judgment.
+Feelings alone are no guide to reality neither in the world outside nor inside of us.
+One has to employ rational faculties as well as to know what’s right for oneself and what’s not.
+For the exercise of rationality in tricky matters of the heart, one may need a lot of space and time to evaluate and make a judgment.